TakizawaYoung/RPMaker/README.md

 5- And other vacancies except Start Timestamp End Timestamp Fill in because these are two cmd set timers

 6- After filling in the blanks, save and close config and then open the RP Maker program

+Info for compelete :

+Details= {is first note in your rich presence}

+State= {is line 2 of your note in your rich presence}

+LargeImage={name of your image in rich presence (discord developer)}

+SmallImage={name of your image in rich presence (discord developer)}

+LargeImageTooltip & SmallImageTooltip= is name of your image in your rich presence (in discord)